 Amazon requires all users to update their API to V2.
-After April 1, 2025, full functionality for Amazon V1 in Channable is not guaranteed.
+After April 1, 2025, we can’t guarantee full functionality for Amazon V1 in Channable.

 *This deadline is determined by Amazon and may change